SAP-samples/abap-platform-rap640/exercises/ex4/README.md

 Save and activate it.

+> You should now test the implementation of the unmanaged save in your save_modified() method.

 > **Brief explanantion**:
 > We use the unmanaged save option for our scenario, rather than the additional save option.
 This is because the additional save should only be used in case data needs to be saved in addition to BO data in a persistence outside the BO, as stated in the [Additional Save documentation](https://help.sap.com/docs/SAP_S4HANA_CLOUD/e5522a8a7b174979913c99268bc03f1a/ca7097c8ea404b11b1f1334fd54cdd15.html).
 Since this is not our use case (the purchase requisition is created and saved in the persistency of the shopping cart BO), we rely on the unmanaged save option.